appsmithorg/appsmith-docs/website/docs/core-concepts/connecting-to-data-sources/authentication/authentication-type/oauth2-authentication/authorization-code.md

 ## Integrate with Google Docs

-Let’s look into some other integrations that you can do with [Authenticated APIs](../../#create-authenticated-api).
-In this section, you’ll be able to configure your Google Docs integrations to your Appsmith apps.
+Follow the sections below to configuring your [Authenticated API](/core-concepts/connecting-to-data-sources/authentication/#creating-an-authenticated-api-datasource) using Google Docs integration.

 ### User Endpoint

-You’ll have to connect to a user endpoint on the Google Docs platform to perform API calls.
+You need to connect to a user endpoint on the Google Docs platform to perform API calls.
 Google Docs provide an [exhaustive guide for integrating with Docs API](https://developers.google.com/docs/api/how-tos/overview).

-### Configure Authenticate API
+### Configure Authenticated API

-Follow these steps to configure Google docs integration for an Authenticated API.
+Follow these steps to configure Google Docs integration for an Authenticated API.

  <VideoEmbed host="youtube" videoId="ZO9rV9j2S9w" />